-Silloth Baths opened 1856; closed after the First World War and converted into a tea room in 1920s and to an amusement arcade in 1950s.
-Sanatorium for Cumberland and Westmorland (now Silloth Nursing Home) erected 1862, with a children's ward added in 1882.
-Oddfellows Hall had been built before 1886.
-A theatre, the Silloth Pavilion, was built on part of the Green in 1920s but was demolished in 1950s.
+Other institutions.
+Silloth Baths opened 1856; closed after First World War and converted to tea room in 1920s and to amusement arcade in 1950s.
+Sanatorium for Cumberland and Westmorland (now Silloth Nursing Home) built 1862; children’s ward added 1882.
+Oddfellows’ Hall built before 1886; now converted to supermarket.
+Theatre, Silloth Pavilion, built on part of the Green in 1920s but demolished 1950s.

 Images and maps (from Portsmouth University) on Old Cumbria Gazetteer